Please appreciate the subtle beauty of the American Catbird.

 If there ever were a good example of realizing that moments in time are fast-fleeting and unique to that particular one moment, this is it.

 And if there were ever a moment in time to STOP YOUR LIFE and review how it’s being lived, this is it.
 There IS a silver lining to this epidemic (even as we all worry about dying), and it is the silence and peace that the lockdown has afforded us.
-This “pause” as savior governor Cuomo calls it is a godsend for all of humanity when one takes time to really THINK about it.

 In the morning, because there are no cars making so much noise, I can hear birds.
 BIRDS!!!
 Thousands of them, or at least dozens that sound like thousands.
 I see bluer skies with no contrails.
 I drive less, sometimes not at all some days.
 Gas lasts forever now in the tank.
 I don’t spend money.
-I’m not going to go on and on you get my point.